AlvaroMontiel/residence_imputer/docs/service_contract.md

 ### Accuracy / Precision

 * **Precision threshold:** ≥ **80%** of test cases match the validated ground truth at **comuna** level.
-    * Correct case: It's a case who match in the field 'comuna' with the gold dataset
+    * Correct case: A correct case is one that matches in the field 'comuna' with the gold dataset

 ### Latency / Performance